About

 Hot cross bun dough

-• In to the mixing bowl with the activated yeast - add the sugar, eggs, melted butter, spices, zest, tangzhong, and vanilla.
-Add the remaining flour, and finally the salt.
+• In to the mixing bowl with the activated yeast – add the rest of the sugar, eggs, melted butter, tangzhong, zest, and vanilla.
+Add the remaining flour, spices, and finally the salt.

 • Mix all the ingredients together to form a scraggly dough.